deanturpin/modern/readme.md

   // Auto types
   //
-  // Essentially you can simplify complicated (or unknown) type declarations
+  // Type inference is a game changer.
+Essentially you can simplify complicated
+  // (or unknown) type declarations
   // with auto.
 But it is a balance of convenience over readability.

   auto x1 = 5u;